-10 Additional factors may be based on the characteristics of the clearing agency under review, such as the nature of its operations, its corporate considered systemically important or where it does not otherwise pose significant risk to the capital markets.
+(4) (4) Depending on the circumstances, a clearing agency may be granted an exemption from recognition pursuant to securities legislation and subject to appropriate terms and conditions, where it is not considered systemically important or where it does not otherwise pose significant risk to the capital markets.
 For example, such an approach may be considered for an entity that provides limited services or facilities, thereby not warranting full regulation, such as a clearing agency that does not perform the functions of a CCP, CSD or SSS.
 However, in such cases, terms and conditions may be imposed.
 In addition, a foreign-based clearing agency that is already subject to a comparable regulatory regime in its home jurisdiction may be granted an exemption from the recognition requirement as full regulation may be duplicative and inefficient when imposed in addition to the regulation of the home jurisdiction.
-The exemption may be subject to certain terms and conditions, including reporting requirements and prior notification of certain material changes to information provided to the securities regulatory authority.
+The exemption may be subject to certain terms and conditions, including reporting requirements and prior notification of certain material-changes to information provided to the securities regulatory authority-that are material.